Sulemani Keeda: Critical reception

-Shubha Shetty Saha analyses about the casting and editing as following on Mid-day "Casting is good, editing (Khushboo Agarwal) is fantastic.
+Shubha Shetty Saha analyses the casting and editing as follows on Mid-day "Casting is good, editing (Khushboo Agarwal) is fantastic.
 Naveen and Mayank fit into their roles pretty well and do a commendable job.
 A special mention has to be made of Aditi who carried her role with remarkable ease and she is pretty easy on the eye, too.
 Hope this girl gets more roles to prove her mettle further."

 Missmalini.com mentions "Sulemani Keeda is the kind of film you’d like to make – a film with way too many inside jokes that are broad enough to welcome an audience into and assuring them that they’re going to have a great time!
 If you’re watching one movie this week, do yourself a favour and watch this one."